A Quick Guide to Coin-Margined Quarterly Contracts

 When the quarterly futures contract is due, both the contract buyer (in a long position) and the seller (in a short position) are obligated to execute the contract regardless of the underlying asset’s price.
 The buyer gains if the settlement price is higher than the entry price, while the seller gains if the settlement is lower than the entry price.

-BTCUSD Quarterly 0925 futures contracts are quoted and settled in the denominated BTC tokens.
-BTCUSD Quarterly 0925 futures contracts use BTC tokens as collateral.
-To cover this collateral, you must have BTC tokens before you begin trading.
+BTCUSD Quarterly futures contracts are quoted and settled in the denominated BTC tokens.
+They also use BTC as the collateral.
+It means that in order to trade this contract, you must have BTC in your Futures Wallet.

 Quarterly futures on Binance are cash-delivered contracts, also known as cash settlement.
 When the contract is due, buyers and sellers do not exchange the underlying asset directly.
 Instead, the futures exchange delivers all open positions at a settlement price (index-based last-hour moving average price).